jk-sounds/MoIRA/README.md

 MoIRA strictly separates parameter modulation from textual interaction:

 1. **Stream A (Parameter Modulation)**: The molecular graph is processed by a frozen GNN and the **Adaptive Weight Generator** to produce low-rank adaptation weights ().
 2. **Stream B (Textual Interaction)**: The user instruction enters the LLM as standard text.
-The LLM processes this text using the *modulated* weights , implicitly reasoning about the molecule.
+The LLM processes this text using the *modulated* weights, implicitly reasoning about the molecule.

 ### Component Details